Efficient algorithms for tuple domination on co-biconvex graphs and web graphs: Definitions and notation

-A $0,1$-matrix has the \emph{consecutive 0's property} (C0P) for columns if there is a permutation of its rows that places the 0's consecutively in every column.
-Similarly, it has the \emph{consecutive 1's property} (C1P) for columns if there is a permutation of its rows that places the 1's consecutively in every column~\cite{fulkerson}.
-Those circular-arc graphs whose augmented adjacency matrices satisfy the C0P constitute the class of \emph{co-biconvex} graphs~\cite{Safe2019} and those that satisfy the C1P, the class of proper interval graphs~\cite{Roberts68}.
-All these matrices satisfy the following more general property: a $0,1$-matrix has the \emph{circular 1's property} (Circ1P) for columns if their rows can be permuted so that the 1's in each column are circular (appear in a circularly consecutive fashion by thinking of the matrix as wrapped around a cylinder).
-Graphs whose augmented adjacency matrix has the Circ1P for columns are called \emph{concave-round} graphs in \cite{BanJ2000}.
-Web graphs (defined in the sequel) are in particular examples of concave-round graphs.
+A more general property is the following: a $0,1$-matrix has the \emph{circular 1's property} (Circ1P) for columns if its rows can be permuted so that the 1's in each column are circular, i.e., appear in a circularly consecutive fashion by thinking of the matrix as wrapped around a cylinder so that the first row is adjacent to the last.
 A. Tucker proved that all graphs whose augmented adjacency matrices has the Circ1P for columns are circular-arc~\cite{Tucker}.
-Examples of all graphs mentioned here and their corresponding augmented adjacency matrices are shown in Figures \ref{fig1} and \ref{fig2} respectively.
+Graphs whose augmented adjacency matrix has the Circ1P for columns are later called \emph{concave-round} graphs in \cite{BanJ2000}.
+The resulta by Tucker \cite{Tucker2} then can be stated as:, $M(\bar{G})$ has the C1P for columns if and only if $\bar{G}$ is bipartite and concave-round.

+Combining results by Tucker~\cite{Tucker} and Hell and Huang~\cite{Hell}, in~\cite{Safe2019} it is proved that co-biconvex and more generally, all concave-round graphs are circular-arc graphs.